 In the event that your family gets behind on bills while you’re in rehab, try calling your creditors to ask for an extension or to change the due date for your payments.
 Many people can relate to addiction and will applaud your decision to get sober, so they may be willing to work with you.

-Addiction Treatment is the Best Option for You and Your Loved Ones
+Addiction Treatment Options For You And Your Loved Ones

 Your concerns about going to rehab and being away from your loved ones are completely valid.
 You’d be hard pressed to find someone who didn’t share these feelings when they were entering treatment.
 But you can’t let these worries prevent you from getting the help you need.